Contact:

 Forklifts

-Definition: What is meant by forklift
+Definition: What is meant by a forklift?

 A forklift is a motor-driven industrial truck with a lift mast or telescopic boom that picks up, lifts, repositions, and stacks loads on pallets, in cage pallets, or on specially designed load handling attachments.
 Characteristic features include a fork carriage with two tines, a counterweight for stability, and finely controllable hydraulics.
 In demolition, deconstruction, rock excavation and tunnel construction, as well as in natural stone extraction, the forklift serves as the logistics interface between processing tools (e.g., concrete demolition shears, rock splitting cylinders, steel shears, multi cutters, tank cutters) and transport chains such as containers, skips, or silo and storage areas.
 It also moves hydraulic power packs from Darda GmbH, provides hose bundles, and positions accessories directly at the point of use.
+In practice, a forklift bridges the gap between stationary cutting or splitting tasks and mobile removal, thereby stabilizing cycle times and limiting idle machine hours.

 Technical features and types

 Forklifts differ by design, load capacity, lift height, undercarriage, and drive.
 Common in construction environments are counterbalance forklifts with internal combustion engines for outdoor areas and electric forklifts for low-emission work in halls and during strip-out.
 All-terrain forklifts with high-volume tires and generous ground clearance are suitable for uneven, compacted gravel surfaces, while reach or compact forklifts play to their strengths in tight spaces.
 Essential components include the mast (lift frame), hydraulic cylinders, tilt and sideshift functions, the drive system, and an ergonomic operator station with a clear view of the load and travel path.
+Multi-stage masts (duplex, triplex) with free lift enable precise handling below height restrictions; robust overhead guards, dust and splash protection of components, and sufficient lighting are decisive in tough environments.

 Drive types and suitability

 • Electric: locally emission-free, quiet, ideal for strip-out and concrete cutting inside buildings; consider charging infrastructure, battery management, and ventilation of charging areas.
+Modern lithium-ion systems enable opportunity charging and reduce downtime; check IP protection for damp or dusty zones.

 • Diesel: robust, high continuous output, suitable for concrete demolition and special deconstruction outdoors, and for rock excavation and tunnel construction with exhaust management.
+Particulate and noise control, as well as adequate ventilation in semi-enclosed areas, are essential.

 • LPG: flexible intermediate solution for semi-open areas with moderate emissions.
+Ensure cylinder handling procedures and leak checks; assess local ventilation and ignition risk.

 Load capacity, load center, and stability

 The rated load capacity of a forklift applies only up to a defined load center distance and a specified lift height.
 The farther the load center is from the heel of the forks or the higher the load is lifted, the lower the residual capacity becomes.
 Attachments and special load handlers change the geometry and thus the stability.
+Dynamic influences such as braking, uneven ground, or mast deflection must be included in the assessment to maintain sufficient safety margins.

 • Observe the load chart: it shows permissible loads depending on lift height and load center.